Convex-Dev/design/papers/convex-whitepaper.md

 #### Illustration

-Consider a case where all peers A,B,C,D,E initially agree on a Consensus Ordering (labelled `o`).
-At this point, peer B receives a set of new Transactions composes these into a Block, and produces a Belief with an updated Ordering (`x`), including the new proposed Block.
+Consider a case where all peers A, B, C, D and E initially agree on a Consensus Ordering (labelled `o`).
+At this point, peer B receives a set of new Transactions, composes these into a Block and produces a Belief with an updated Ordering (`x`), including the new proposed Block.
 Initially, this is unknown to all other Peers.

 We can visualise this initial situation as a Matrix, where each row is the Belief help by one peer, and each column represents the latest signed Ordering observed by each peer from another peer.
 Each Peer also has knowledge of the current Consensus defined by `o`, which is also its Proposed Consensus.